Skip to main content

 PTs are qualified to serve in primary care roles, but there are policy barriers.

-Primary care presents a huge opportunity for PTs and the health system to produce better outcomes, ensure optimal utilization of resources, and decrease costs.
+Primary care presents a significant opportunity for PTs and the health care system to produce better outcomes, ensure optimal utilization of resources, and reduce costs.
+APTA advocates for physical therapists as an entry point to care.

 Recommended Content